 The Warren County Ohio Beekeepers is a non-profit organization and has been meeting for more than 40 years.
 It is a rich source of information.
 Many of the members have been keeping bees for more than 15 years and at least one member for 50 years!
 Harvesting the maximum honey is as much art as science, so being able to ask questions to these long-time beekeepers has enabled newer beekeepers to gain knowledge and confidence faster than they possibly could on their own.
 The club’s regular meetings are held at 1:30 p.m. on the second Sunday of almost every month (except January, May & September) at The Lebanon Presbyterian Church at 123 N. East Street in Lebanon, Ohio.
 Annual membership dues are a bargain at only twenty dollars.
-Join or renew your membership

-Our 2019 club officers, voted in at the December meeting are as follows:
+Our 2021 club officers are as follows:

 The membership is a diverse cross-section of men and women from the county.
 Some are young and bring new babies to meetings; some are so old they can tell you the way it used to be done.
 Most members keep two to four hives, but several have seven to fifteen and a few have forty or more.
 Most members produce honey, beeswax, pollen, and propolis for personal use and as gifts.
 A couple of members make a part of their income from the sale of these products.
 A few members keep bees just for the enjoyment of learning about and observing these fascinating social insects.